Six Pack Abs Workout For Upper and Lower Abs

 1. Reverse Crunch

-The reverse crunch is a challenging core exercise that primarily hits your rectus abdominis, the muscle in your abdomen that makes up your “six-pack.
+The reverse crunch is a challenging core exercise that primarily targets the rectus abdominis (lower abs), the muscle in your abdomen that makes up your “six-pack.”

-2. Feet are up and thighs are perpendicular to the floor (your hips and knees should form a 90-degree angle).
+2. The feet are up, and the thighs are perpendicular to the floor (your hips and knees should form a 90-degree angle).

 3. Slowly bring your knees toward your chest, lifting your hips and glutes off the floor.